 Named for a prize-winning “red” stallion raced back then by the Aga Khan, this bright, cheerful flower was one of the first with a truly orange, sun-proof cup.
 We imported a few bulbs from Australia way back in the 1990s, and now we finally have 100 bulbs we can share with you.
 It may be years before we can offer it again, so — go for it!
 2 Y-O, zones 5a-7b/8WC, early-mid season, 18-20” from Pennsylvania.
 Last offered in 2010.
-We hope to offer this treasure again someday.
+We hope to offer it again someday.
 For an alert, sign up for our email newsletter.

 Prettier than any gull we’ve ever seen, this free-flowering Victorian classic has pristine white petals that recall wings, sails, or the sweeping arms of a windmill.
 Its short canary cup is fleetingly edged with apricot.
 For best color, protect from full sun.
 3 W-Y, 14-18”, zones 5-7S/9WC, from Holland.
 Last offered in 2010.
 We may offer it again periodically, or we could special order it for you.

 SHIRLEY TEMPLE, 1937

 Named for the curly-haired moppet who brightened spirits during the Great Depression, this award-winning double is more commonly known as ‘Snowball’ today.
 With an ivory ruff of outer petals and a center rosette touched by sunshine, it’s informal, refreshing, and lightly scented.
 4 W-W, 18-20” late-middle blooming, zones 4a-7b/9WC, from Holland.
 Last offered in 2009.
-We hope to offer it again soon, or we could special order it for you.
-For an alert, sign up for our email newsletter.
+We could special order it for you.

 SHOT SILK, 1931

 An improved ‘Thalia’ (is that possible?), this rare, silky-smooth beauty has a creamy white cup and starry petals that arch back like ballet dancers.
 “Most graceful,” wrote McFarland in his 1938 best-seller Garden Bulbs in Color, and “just about perfection.”
 We think you’ll agree.
 5 W-W, 14-16”, zones 5-8aS/10WC, from Holland.
 Last offered in 2005.
-Though it’s always in short supply, we hope to offer it again periodically, or we could special order it for you.
+We could special order it for you.

 SOUTHERN QUEEN, 1927